hassansaei/VNtyper/README.md

 VNtyper 2.0 integrates multiple steps into a streamlined pipeline.
 The following is an overview of the steps involved:

 1. **FASTQ Quality Control**: Raw FASTQ files are checked for quality.
-2. **(Optional) SHARK Filtering**: If `--enable-shark` is specified, raw FASTQ reads are first filtered to extract MUC1-specific reads (especially relevant for exome or large WGS datasets).
+2. **(Optional) SHARK Filtering**: If `shark` is specified in `--extra-modules`, raw FASTQ reads are first filtered to extract MUC1-specific reads (especially relevant for exome or large WGS datasets).
 3. **Alignment**: Reads are aligned using BWA (if FASTQ files are provided).
 4. **Kestrel Genotyping**: Mapping-free genotyping of VNTRs.
 5. **(Optional) adVNTR Genotyping**: Profile-HMM-based method for VNTR genotyping (requires additional setup).